metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 on your machine.
 So if you're using a management program that exposes a web interface, you can have it listen for connections on `localhost`, and connect to remote services in the cluster.

-In order to run targetless, you can either specify explicitly in the configuration file, or just don't set it in it.
+In order to run targetless and are using a mirrord configuration file, you can either specify it explicitly or just leave the `target` key out completely.
-If you want to specify it explicitly (might be useful in Java/Kotlin where the target selection dialog doesn't work):
+If you want to specify it explicitly (which might be useful when running Java/Kotlin projects in IntelliJ IDEs, in which case the target selection dialog doesn't work):

 ```json
 {